 For 2026, the Lewis & Clark Interpretive Trail and Visitor Center operates with seasonal hours:

-• Annual Closures: The center is closed on Mondays and Tuesdays from December through February.
+Annual Closures: The center is closed on Mondays and Tuesdays from December through February.
+It is also closed on Easter, Thanksgiving Day (November 26, 2026), Christmas Day (December 25, 2026), and New Year's Day (January 1, 2027).

 Where to Stay Nearby

-When considering Lewis & Clark Interpretive Trail and Visitor Center lodging, we recommend booking in advance, especially during peak seasons like fall, when the AppleJack Festival draws many visitors to Nebraska City.
+For those seeking unique experiences, consider local bed and breakfasts or vacation rentals in Nebraska City.
+When considering Lewis & Clark Interpretive Trail and Visitor Center lodging, we recommend booking in advance, especially during peak seasons like fall or during local festivals.
+You can find more options on Visit Nebraska.

 Sample 2-Day Itinerary